Skill Demand Index

 Salary data for Strategic Sourcing is still accumulating.

-The most common pairings are Category Management, Bachelor's Degree, Marketing Landscape Expertise, Data Analysis, Brand Development.
+The most common pairings are Category Management, Bachelor's Degree, Stakeholder Management, Negotiation Skills, Supply Chain.
 Strengthening these alongside Strategic Sourcing improves your fit across more positions.

-Top roles: Other, Marketing.
-Other positions have the highest demand at 86% of all Strategic Sourcing jobs.
+Top roles: Other, Marketing, HR / Recruiting.
+Other positions have the highest demand at 80% of all Strategic Sourcing jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.